sivakar94/sivakar94/README.md

 ### Hi there.
 I'm Sivakar 👋

-- ⚡ Pasionate about data science, reading and F1!
+- ⚡ Passionate about data science, learning new things and F1!

 - 🌱 Currently learning AWS and Apache Airflow